bmegli/hardware-video-encoder/README.md

 - raw H.264 dumping
 - ...

-Complex pipelines are beyond the scope of this library:
+Complex pipelines (muxing, scaling, color conversions, filtering) are beyond the scope of this library.
-- muxing (e.g. wrap in `avi` container)
-- scaling
-- color conversions (apart from those supported by hardware)
-- filtering

-If you need one of above try FFmpeg or GStreamer.

 ## Platforms